simonschoe/simon/content/notes/2022-04-15-gists-python/index.md

 ---
+date: 2022-04-15
 title: Python Gists
 subtitle: A place for handy Python code snippets
-summary: A collection of useful `Python` code snippets that I rarely use and frequently escape my mind. <i class="fab fa-python"></i>
+summary: A collection of useful `Python` code snippets that I rarely use and that frequently escape my mind. <i class="fab fa-python"></i>
-author: Simon Schölzel
-date: 2022-04-15
 slug: python-gists
-categories:
-  - Python
-tags:
-  - Python
 ---

 ### Working with `.venv`